Why do puppets help?

 Children open up about burdens such as obsessions and compulsions, low self esteem, wishes that one was “never born,” despair, rage and shame.
 Play gets inner feelings “out on the table” so we can deal with them together.

 The puppet-child connection is unsurpassed in early childhood psychotherapy.”

 Here’s another article, (abridged), written by an art psychotherapist recently.

 "The sooner you reach a child who is facing emotional difficulties in their lives, the more help you can offer them.....NSPCC figures show that mental health referrals for under-11s have risen a third in just three years.
-That equates to 183 referrals every school day day, or almost 35,000 requests for specialist support in 2017-18.

 The numbers are alarming, but the benefits of intervening early cannot be overstated.
 Primary school children who receive support of this kind are less likely to develop problems as they enter their teenage years....therapy can help reduce rates of truancy, exclusion, smoking, depression and crime later in life, sparing both children and their families an enormous amount of heartache further down the line.

 There are three major problems that affect many of the children I work with: they have a relative with a mental health difficulty, there is a domestic abuse situation at home, or a background of substance abuse.
 Children are deeply aware of their environment, and their home lives have the capacity to alter the chemistry in their bodies, potentially resulting in trauma at an early age....